asif-mahmud/egcdn/README.md

 The best part of it is the processors are easily customizable.
 One can write his own pluggable worker and be done with it.

+## Installation

+Download the git repository or any release with a version tag.
+Unzip it and run - `pip install` to install it like any other python package.

+## Version History